Jasper8628/Group_Project_2/README.md

 - To play both as white and black (One Player), simply click "New Game" to play
 - To play against an opponent, click "New Game" then "Ready" and await for the opponent to click "Ready"
-- To be an Observer, click "Ready" until you are allocated as an Observer
+- If both sides have been taken when you click ”ready”, you will be assigned as Observer
 - Click "Save" after the game and Click "Replay" to rewatch the game

 HAVE FUN!